LukeEllis/twitch-chat-bot-example/README.md

 }
 ```

-_Note: most like your bot name will be the same as your channel name, unless you have a bot account._
+_Note: most likely your bot name will be the same as your channel name, unless you have a bot account._

 #### Go forth and do bot things